Can Naturopathic Medicine Treat _________?

 Can You Order Lab Testing?

-Yes, blood testing can be ordered for iron, thyroid, vitamin D, vitamin B12, cholesterol, and many more.
+Yes, lab testing can be ordered for iron, thyroid, vitamin D, vitamin B12, cholesterol, and many more.
 OHIP does not cover these tests if they are ordered by a naturopathic doctor, however, many insurers do.
-My patients often choose to do these tests through me in the following scenarios: they are unable to access testing through other means; they require timely ordering and fast result reporting; or more comprehensive testing is required for diagnosis.

 Do You Prescribe a Lot of Supplements?

-Do I Have to Buy Supplements from You?
+Do I Have to Buy Supplements from Your Office?

 No. In my practice, I recommend a combination of retail (can be bought at health food/grocery stores) and physician’s line products (can be bought from a naturopath).
 You are free to purchase your supplements anywhere you please.
-My in-office dispensary stocks certain products and my online store has a vast array of products – these options are available for patient convenience.
+In-office, I stock certain products and my online store has a vast array of products – these options are available for patient convenience.
 You may only purchase supplements in my office or my online store if you are a current patient in my practice.

 How are Naturopathic Doctors Educated and Trained?

-Students have completed a Bachelor’s degree prior to admission into one of 7 accredited naturopathic colleges in North America.
+Students have completed a Bachelor’s degree prior to admission into one of the accredited naturopathic colleges in North America.
 The applicant’s educational background must include courses in biology, chemistry, organic chemistry, psychology and humanities.
-After a detailed application, interview and admission granted, the student sets out on their four-year journey of naturopathic medical study.
+After a detailed application, interview and admission granted, the student sets out on their four-year journey of naturopathic medicine study.

 The four-year intensive program includes more than 1,200 hours of clinical experience and over 3,000 hours of classroom training.
 The main areas of study are biomedical sciences, clinical sciences, naturopathic therapeutics.
 Upon graduation from an accredited naturopathic college, the student must complete North American licensing examinations (NPLEX) as well as board examinations for the province or state in which the graduate will practice.
 When the student succeeds in passing both sets of exams, they must register with their state or province in order to practice naturopathic medicine.